Database ACID properties

 But first, what is a transaction?
-A transaction is a single logical unit of work which accesses and possibly modifies the contents of a database.
+A transaction is a single logical unit of work that accesses and possibly modifies the contents of a database.
 Transactions access data using read and write operations – GeeksForGeeks

 Imagine we have two bank accounts, account A and account B. Account A has $500, while account B has $100.
 We’ll like to transfer $50 from account A to B. The transaction would like the following.

-Lets imagine that a failure occurs right after we write the deductions to account A. This would leave account A with $450 but, account B was not updated.
+Let’s imagine that a failure occurs right after we write the deductions to account A. This would leave account A with $450 but, account B was not updated.
 So we just magically lost $50.
 This would corrupt your data.
 The property of atomicity prevents this – once there’s a failure anywhere in the transaction then the entire transaction fails – and nothing gets committed to the database.

 Imagine we have the following two tables(customers, and orders).